The Graduate School of Geography Spring 2015 Colloquium Speaker Series

 The department is proud to feature Erik Swyngedouw, Professor of Geography, School of Environment and Development at Manchester University.
 Some of Dr. Swyngedouw's research interests include: Political Economy, Poltical Ecology

 Theory and Practice, and the Politics, Economics, Ecology, and Urbanization of Water.
 Dr. Swyngedouw has published several books and over a hundred research papers over the last two decades with a focus on bringing politically explicit

 yet empirically grounded research to the table, contributing to a more humanizing geography.

-Please join us on Thursday, October 4th at 7:00pm in Daniel's Theater at Atwood Hall.
-Reception to follow.
-This event is free and open to the public.
+The lecture took place on Thursday, October 4th, 2012 at 7:00pm in Daniel's Theater at Atwood Hall.